-- The use of VMS should be considered to better understand fishing effort, geo-positioning and fishing grounds.
-VMS could also help inform monitoring and science needs.
-However, any use of VMS would need to carefully take account of data privacy concerns. - Reducing fishing effort through limitation of the number of vessels in UK. - Seasonal/rotational closures introduced through a co-management approach with buy in from the scallop industry.
+- Use of VMS to better understand the fishing effort, geo-positioning and the fishing areas/grounds.
+This should also help to inform monitoring and science needs. - Reducing fishing effort through limitation of the number of vessels in UK. - Seasonal/rotational closures introduced through a co-management approach with buy in from the scallop industry.
 Working through options through a co-management process will create the right governance to support any desired change. - Harmonisation of measures such as a limit on the number of dredges used on-board each dredge or ring size in trawls for offshore waters.
 Changes to measures should be proposed by industry but government should help implement. - There should be greater transparency on information.
 For example, ring size, fishing activity, seasonal closures, etc. Technology gap here that needs to be filled to help streamline current system.